Henri Mouhot´s Travels in Siam, Cambodia and Laos, 1858-1860

 About the Authors

-Just a year after Henri Mouhot´s death in Laos in 1861, Charles Mouhot completed the English translation of his brother´s travelogue, based on Henri´s personal notes and his letters to Charles as well as to Henri´s wife, Anne (Annette) Mouhot nee Park.
+Just a year after Henri's death in Laos in 1861, Charles Mouhot completed the English translation of his brother's travelogue, Travels in the Central Parts of Indo-china (Siam), Cambodia and Laos, based on Henri's personal notes and his letters to Charles as well as to Henri's wife, Anne (Annette) Mouhot nee Park.
+Dedicated to "the learned Societies of England", this edition carried a presentation("Memoir of Henri Mouhot") by J.J.
+Belinfante.

-Charles Mouhot´s own wife, Jane Elizabeth Mary (Jenny) Mouhot nee Park (1831, London - ?), was a cousin of Annette, and both were related to illustrious Scottish explorer Mungo Park, a specialist of West Africa.
+Charles Mouhot's own wife, Jane Elizabeth Mary (Jenny) Mouhot nee Park (1831, London - ?), was a cousin of Annette, and both were related to illustrious Scottish explorer Mungo Park, a celebrated explorer of Western Africa.

 Henri Alexandre Mouhot